isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-GCP.rst

 Requirements for Registering a Google Cloud Project Service Account
 --------------------------------------------------------------------
-To be able to register your GCP Project and at least one service account to access controlled data, the following must all be true:
+To be able to register your GCP and at least one service account to access controlled data, the following must all be true:

 .. list-table::

-   * - You must have the role of "owner" on the Google Cloud project, because you will need to add an ISB-CGC service account as a new project member and a DCF service account as a new project member.
+   * - You must have the role of "owner" on the Google Cloud Project, because you will need to add an ISB-CGC service account as a new project member and a DCF service account as a new project member.
 The screen shots below will show you how to add these service accounts to your project:
         - ISB-CGC service account -- 907668440978-oskt05du3ao083cke14641u35deokgjj@developer.gserviceaccount.com
         - DCF service account -- fence-service@dcf-prod.iam.gserviceaccount.com